-- 6. Award title descriptive of the purpose of the funding action - 7.
+- 1. Name of entity - 2.
+Amount of award - 3.
+Funding agency - 4.
+NAICS code for contracts / CFDA program number for grants - 5.
+Program source - 6.
+Award title descriptive of the purpose of the funding action - 7.
 Location of the entity - 8.
 Principle place of performance - 9.
-Unique Entity Identifier (SAM UEI; formerly DUNS #) - 10.
+Unique identifier of the entity (DUNS #) - 10.
 Total compensation and names of the top five executives if: - 10.1.
 More than 80% of annual gross revenues are from the Federal government, and those revenues are greater than \$25M annually and - 10.2.
 Compensation information is not already available through reporting to the SEC.